Using Bump Maps to Make Realistic Water Effects

 When I ray trace my image the water in my plan looks like glass.
 How can I make it look like water with different ripple effects?

-The traditional way of creating water using a texture image can create some great looking images, however, in Chief Architect Premier and Interiors there is an even more power available in using bump maps.
+The traditional way of creating water using a texture image can create some great looking images, however, in Chief Architect, there is even more power available in using bump maps.

-In the image below we have created our pool and applied a generic water material from our Core Catalog.
-The resulting ray trace reveals a glass-like surface on the water so the stairs and tiles beneath the surface are unchanged.
+On the right side of this image we have created our pool and applied a generic water material from the Core Catalog.
+The resulting ray trace reveals a glass-like surface on the water, so the reflection on the surface is unchanged.

-Bump maps are simply images that are layered under the face created by the original material and the program uses the dark and light areas in the bump map to simulate changes in the surface of our model.
+Bump maps are simply images that are layered under the face, created by the original material, and the program uses the dark and light areas in the bump map to simulate changes in the surface of the model.

-In this example, we will illustrate how applying a bump map can greatly increase the quality and realism of our swimming pool.
+In this example, we will illustrate how applying a bump map can greatly increase the quality and realism of the swimming pool.

 - From a standard Full Camera , select the Adjust Material Definition tool and click on the surface of the water.

 - In the Define Material dialog's General panel select the color for the material, in this case a light blue.

-- On the Texture tab make sure to clear any reference to a texture file.
+- On the Texture panel make sure to clear any reference to a texture file.

-- On the Properties panel the Material Class is Transparent is set to Water(1.33).
+- On the Properties panel verify that the Material Class is Transparent is set to Water(1.33).

 - Check Use Bump Map in Ray Trace Views and then click Browse to find our bump map.

 - As this is a pool, and the water feature is large, we will set our Ratio to 100" by 100" with a Height Multiplier of 0.01.